-What are the new requirements for obtaining a work permit in Georgia, and how does the FEA registry system work?
+What are the new requirements for obtaining a work permit in Georgia?

-What is the step-by-step process for applying for a work permit in Georgia?
+What is the step-by-step process for applying for a Georgia work permit in 2026?

 Step 1: Secure Employment Contract — Your Georgian employer must provide a formal employment contract specifying position, salary, duration, and job responsibilities.
-This contract must comply with Georgian Labor Code requirements and be signed before application submission.
+The contract must comply with the requirements of the Georgian Labour Code.
+The parties must sign it before submitting the application.

 Step 2: Gather Required Documents — Collect your passport (valid for at least 6 months beyond intended stay), employment contract, educational certificates or professional qualifications, proof of health insurance covering Georgia, and recent passport-sized photographs.
 All foreign-language documents require certified translation into Georgian.

 Step 3: Employer Registration — Your employer must be registered with the Georgian Revenue Service and hold a valid tax identification number.
-They’ll need to provide business registration documents and justification for hiring a foreign worker rather than a Georgian citizen.
+They must also publish the vacancy on the official labour market platform or at least 10 working days as part of the labour market test, and subsequently submit the application through the Ministry of Labour portal.
+In addition, the employer must provide business registration documents.
+They must also justify the need to hire a foreign worker instead of a Georgian citizen.

-Step 5: Await Processing — Standard processing takes 15-30 business days.
+Step 5: Await Processing — Standard processing takes up to 30 calendar days.
 During this period, authorities verify all documentation and may request additional information.
 You can track application status online using your reference number.

 Step 6: Receive Decision and Collect Permit — Upon approval, you’ll receive notification to collect your work permit card from the designated Public Service Hall.
-This physical permit must be carried while in Georgia and presented to authorities upon request.
+Holders must carry this physical permit while in Georgia and present it to authorities upon request.

-What documents do I need to prepare for a work visa or work permit application in Georgia?
+What documents do I need to prepare for a work visa or Georgia work permit application in 2026?

 Essential Personal Documents: Valid passport with at least 6 months remaining validity and blank pages for stamps, 2-3 recent passport-sized photographs (3.5×4.5 cm, white background), and your birth certificate (with certified Georgian translation).
 If applicable, include marriage certificate and dependent family members’ documents if they’ll accompany you.